an0t8/docker-rdp-crashplan/README.md

 ###Ports:

 This container ports can be changed, in bridge network mode, changing the "-p" switch from the run command.

-####Port 4242:

-This port is used by CrashPlan for computer-to-computer backups.

 ####Port 4243: